emilianoregazzoni/AWS-streaming-job/README.md

 ![image](https://github.com/emilianoregazzoni/AWS-streaming-job/assets/20979227/296e0cfd-fdbf-49bc-86f9-e96ce2152037)

-Here I can see that Netflix and Amazon Prime have the most
+Here I can see that Netflix and Amazon Prime have the majority of TV shows.
+It's something logic, because they are the oldest platforms.
+Hulu and Disney Plus are newer.
+Also I can notice that more or less, in this dataset I had